 The above investment is indirectly held by the Company.
-The joint venture was set up by the Group with two independent third parties during the year.
 According to the shareholders' agreement, decisions affecting the relevant activities require unanimous approval of all directors of the joint venture.

 The following table illustrates the financial information of the Group's joint venture that is not individually material: